Previous dayApril 24, 2026Next day

 57.3 km1I-✓ ReviewedUSGS →

-A magnitude 3.1 earthquake was recorded 16 km ENE of Willow, Alaska on April 24, 2026 at 23:59 UTC.
+On April 24, 2026 at 23:59 UTC, a magnitude 3.1 earthquake struck 16 km ENE of Willow, Alaska.
 On the Modified Mercalli scale, shaking reached 2.0 — considered weak.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 57.3 km, the event was shallow crustal.
+The event originated approximately 57.3 km below the surface, classifying it as shallow crustal.
 Geolocation places the event at 61.821°N, -149.759°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24